Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: Introduction

-Indeed, it has long been observed that the aging process in real-world experiments is progressing via intermittent events, activated by thermal fluctuations \cite{Courtland03,Buisson03,Buisson03a,Elmasri05,Lynch08,Yunker09}.
+Indeed, it has long been observed that the aging process in real-world experiments is progressing via intermittent events, activated by thermal fluctuations \cite{Courtland03,Buisson03,Buisson03a,Elmasri05,Lynch08,Yunker09,Cottrell52}.
 Each event unleashes an avalanche of rearrangements that relaxes the system.
-Such activation is also at the basis of theories that are widely used to describe aging by employing transitions at broadly distributed times in an otherwise memoryless renewal process \cite{Bouchaud92,Schulz14}.
-Yet, these theories not only lack any sensitivity to system size and miss out on the full spatiotemporal complexity characterizing these events that could link dynamic heterogeneity with the temporal intermittency, but they also fail to exhibit the log-Poisson property found in several of these aging processes \cite{Boettcher18b}.
-This property can be most generically attributed to a statistics of records that well-localized, activated events represent \cite{Sibani03,SJ13}, hinting at a description alternative to the prevailing theories.
-Ref.~\citep{Shohat23} merely refers to one of these theories, the trap model \cite{Bouchaud92}, as an explanation for aging behavior observed in crumpling, without a specific analysis.
-And while Ref.~\citep{Lahini23} observes a log-Poisson statistic in their analysis of inter-event times $\Delta t$ of the acoustic emissions \footnote{Note, e.g., the close resemblance of Figs. 1c and 2b in Ref.~\citep{Lahini23} with Fig. 5a in Ref.~\citep{Sibani18}.}, the notion is ultimately dismissed in favor of a regular Poisson process in the reduced variable $\Delta t/t$ for late times $t$ after the quench.
+Such activation is also at the basis of the trap model, referenced in Ref.~\citep{Shohat23} for the crumpling experiments, that is widely used to describe aging through transitions at broadly distributed times in an otherwise memoryless renewal process \cite{Bouchaud92,Schulz14}.
+This theory lacks sensitivity to system size and misses out on the full spatiotemporal complexity characterizing these events that could link dynamic heterogeneity with intermittency.
+Most significantly, it fails to exhibit the log-Poisson property found in many aging processes \cite{Boettcher18b}.
+Instead, these properties can be most generically attributed to a statistics of records generated by well-localized, activated events \cite{Sibani03,SJ13}.
+Subsequently, Ref.~\citep{Lahini23} did observe a log-Poisson statistic in the inter-event times $\Delta t$ of the acoustic emissions from crumpling\footnote{Note, e.g., the close resemblance of Figs. 1c and 2b in Ref.~\citep{Lahini23} with Fig. 5a in Ref.~\citep{Sibani18}.}.
+However, its relevance is ultimately dismissed in favor of a regular Poisson process in the reduced variable $\Delta t/t$ for late times $t$ after the quench.
+Thus, establishing the log-Poisson property for all time-scales would eliminate both of these theories.